White émigré: In the Ottoman Empire

 Approximately 150,000 White Russians, including princes, princesses, generals and senior officers, fled to the Ottoman Empire in the wake of the Revolution.
 Istanbul, which had a population of around 900,000 at that time, opened its doors to approximately 150 thousand White Russians.
 The parties to the war migration in 1917 were neither Crimean Turks nor Caucasian Muslims.
 This time, those who took refuge in Istanbul were the 'nobles' and soldiers of Tsarist Russia, who had fought the Ottomans for centuries.
 The immigration, which started with small groups at the end of 1917, grew with the loss of Crimea to the Bolsheviks in 1920.
 Tens of thousands of people who left their titles, money and palaces in Russia and came to Istanbul tried to hold on to life by dispersing all over the city.
 Some sold books, some handcrafted souvenirs and some flowers.
 The place, formerly known as Hristaki Passage, became known as Çiçek Pasajı after the Russian flower girls took up residence.
-Russian refugees.
 Those who arrived in 1919 were better off economically.
 The first arrivals found some jobs in the French and British representations, commissions, or alongside them in civil service, translator, or even military or security units in Istanbul.

+In the Philippines

+The Philippines welcomed 800 Russians fleeing the dangers of the Socialist Revolution of 1917.
+Many later migrated elsewhere, while some settled in Manila or other areas in the country, with 250 went to Mindanao to work in abaca plantations.

+From 1949 to 1951, the Philippines under President Elpidio Quirino admitted 6,000 White Russians fleeing from China after the communist People's Republic of China was proclaimed in the region.
+They settled in Tubabao island in Guiuan, Samar.